 * A modern defensive countermeasures system is "intelligent", with its actions directed by a central processor unit.
 The processor unit obtains inputs from a set of warning systems:

 Not all defensive countermeasures systems will have all these elements, though an RWR is essentially a common denominator.
 A laser warning system is generally only seen on low-level battlefield aircraft, such as helicopter gunships, since laser guidance is not used for long-range SAMs capable of hitting aircraft at altitude.
 The latest missile warning systems may also incorporate laser warning capabilities.

 In any case, the defensive countermeasures system will alert the aircrew, generally providing an audio alarm and also some sort of threat display to identify the nature and bearing of the threat.
-A threat display system may be a separate display in an older aircraft, or one that has been fitted after the fact along with a defensive countermeasures system, but in a modern combat fighter the threats may be integrated in a single display that combines radar and other inputs to give the aircrew a unified "picture" of the combat environment.
+A threat display system may be a separate display in an older aircraft, or one that has been fitted after the fact along with a defensive countermeasures system, but in a modern combat fighter, the threats are integrated in a single display that combines radar and other inputs to give the aircrew a unified "picture" of the combat environment.